nubesurrealista/Momodroid/README.md

 This is an unofficial repository.
 APKs are sourced directly from the upstream Momogram releases.
 This project is not affiliated with F-Droid or the Momogram team.

 ---

+**Btw**: if you feel you have the disposition and experience to maintain this project, you can open an issue.
+Or, if you are someone from the Momogram team and you want to have control of this project, I will be happy to transfer ownership and contribute to the project moving forward.
+I'm just a noob and this is still a proof of concept.

+---